ircv3/ircv3-specifications/core/metadata.md

 ## `metadata` Capability

 The `metadata` capability indicates that a server supports metadata, and provides any limits and information about the system that clients must be aware of.
+Clients MUST request this capability in order to receive [`METADATA` notifications](#notifications).

 The ABNF format of the `metadata` capability is: